Student eats artwork of a banana duct-taped to a museum wall because 'he was hungry' - KESQ

 Entitled “Comedian,” the work became one of the art world’s biggest viral moments when it sold for $120,000 at Art Basel Miami Beach in December 2019.
 Two other editions of the piece also sold at the fair.

-After chomping down the fruit, the South Korean student taped the peel back on to the wall.
+After chomping down the fruit, the student taped the peel back on to the wall.
 The peel was later replaced by the museum with a fresh banana.

 “It happened suddenly, so no special action was taken.
 The artist (Cattelan) was informed of the incident but he didn’t have any reaction to it,” the museum spokesperson added.